-- Do a Google search, check Google Trends, SimilarWeb, Compete or Alexa.
+- Check Google Trends, SimilarWeb, Compete, or Alexa.

-- Check the list of presenters and companies running booths at the latest industry conference.
+- Check the list of presenters and companies running booths at your industry’s conferences;

-- Ask your customers who else they considered for the same product or service.
+- Ask your customers who else they considered.

-Comparative user testing to the rescue: you ask the participants to evaluate your website as well as the websites of your top 2 competitors.
-To avoid biased feedback, try not to disclose which company you are with, and mix up the order in which you show the websites to the participants.
-Not to overwhelm the participants, limit the number of websites to 3 per person.
+Ask participants to evaluate your website as well as the websites of your top two competitors.
+(More than three website evaluations is often overwhelming for participants.)
+To avoid biased feedback, try not to disclose which company you’re with and mix up the order in which you show the websites to participants.

-If you are doing a moderated usability study with a sample that is close to your target customers, start by asking the participants to enter a query into Google.
+If you’re doing a moderated usability study with a sample similar to your target customers, start by asking the participants to enter a query into Google.

 Ask them to use the words they would naturally use when looking for a product or service you offer.
-What results show up?
-What do they choose to click?
+Which results show up?
+What do they click?
 Why?
-If your company doesn’t show up in the search results or doesn’t get clicked on – you know you’ve got work to do.
+If your company doesn’t show up in search results or get clicked, you’ve got work to do.

-Next, do a 5-second first impression test.
-Give a participant 5 seconds to look at the 1st website and then ask them:
+Next, do a 5 second first impression test.
+Give a participant 5 seconds to look at the first website, then ask them:

-- What 3 words would you use to describe the site?
+- Which three words would you use to describe the site?